William King-Noel, 1st Earl of Lovelace: Honorary positions

-He was created Viscount Ockham and Earl of Lovelace in 1838 (through his wife Ada), and appointed Lord-Lieutenant of Surrey in 1840, a post he held until his death.
-On 25 November 1841, he was admitted a Fellow of the Royal Society.
-He was appointed Colonel of the 2nd Royal Surrey Militia on 14 August 1852.
+Lord Lovelace was appointed Colonel of the 2nd Royal Surrey Militia on 14 August 1852.
 He resigned this command on 11 April 1870, when he was appointed Honorary Colonel of the regiment (which became the 3rd Battalion, Queen's (Royal West Surrey Regiment), a position he held until his death.
-In 1860, he adopted the additional surname of "Noel".
+By Royal licence, in 1860 he assumed the additional surname and arms of Noel, as well as the arms of Wentworth.